-For Mental Health Awareness Month this May, take a moment to get a closer look at why so many dental hygienists experience stress and learn five things you can do to safeguard your mental and overall wellbeing.
+Take a moment to get a closer look at why so many dental hygienists experience stress and learn five things you can do to safeguard your mental and overall wellbeing.

 The challenging, demanding work of a dentist’s office can affect the wellbeing of dental hygienists and other office staff.
 Being a dental hygienist can be an especially stressful profession because hygienists often:

 Stress in the office is often unavoidable, but the way you deal with it can ultimately improve how you feel.

 Here are five things you can do to make sure you’re looking after yourself when times get stressful: